AerCap Holdings N.V. (AER) Beta Value: Understanding the Market Risk

 Conclusion

 In summary, AerCap Holdings N.V.
-(AER) has had a mixed performance as of late.
-Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+(AER) has had a better performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.